nrfconnect/sdk-nrf/doc/nrf/libraries/modem/location.rst

 * Cellular positioning

   * :ref:`lte_lc_readme` for getting visible cellular base stations.
-  * Sending cell information to the selected location service and getting the calculated location back to the device.
+  * The ``cloud location`` method handles sending cell information to the selected location service and getting the calculated location back to the device.

 * Wi-Fi positioning

   * Zephyr's Network Management API :ref:`zephyr:net_mgmt_interface` for getting the visible Wi-Fi access points.
-  * Sending access point information to the selected location service and getting the calculated location back to the device.
+  * The ``cloud location`` method handles sending access point information to the selected location service and getting the calculated location back to the device.

+The ``cloud location`` method handles the location methods (cellular and Wi-Fi positioning) that scan for technology-specific information and sends it over to the cloud service for location resolution.

 The default priority order of location methods is GNSS positioning, Wi-Fi positioning and Cellular positioning.
 If any of these methods are disabled, the method is simply omitted from the list.